Dexalt142/sendtalk-laravel/README.md

 ## 3. How to Use

-There are two options to call a method, you can either use the regular class `Dexalt142\SendTalk\SendTalk` or Facade `Dexalt142\SendTalk\Facades\SendTalk`.
+To call all available methods, you must call it through the SendTalk Facade `Dexalt142\SendTalk\Facades\SendTalk`.

 ### 3.a.
 Get message status